toadie-odie/Files-for-Customizing-Villager-Trades/README.md

 <i>Feel free to let me know if there is anything you need.</i>

 Side Note: The Red Merchant from Supplementaries is not included in the files for the Custom Villager Trades mod.
 Not sure why exactly, but the json file for the Custom Villager Trades mod doesn't work.
 When using the mod's export command, it doesn't export files for this villager and doesn't export files for the Wandering Trader as well.
-The mod does provide customization for the trades of the Wandering Villager, but not for the Red Merchant.
+The mod does provide customization for the trades of the Wandering Villager, but not for entities like the Red Merchant.
 If I figure it out and get it working, it will be added.

 <hr />

-If you'd like to use my currency conversion chart to aid you in customizing your trades, you can find it here: https://docs.google.com/spreadsheets/d/15AZe5oeVL_DL6y-Z7FUgwX-0nI-GtaRYZaIjsIUUsoE/edit#gid=0
+If you'd like to use my currency conversion chart to aid you in customizing your trades to use with my TodeCoins mod, you can find it here: https://docs.google.com/spreadsheets/d/15AZe5oeVL_DL6y-Z7FUgwX-0nI-GtaRYZaIjsIUUsoE/edit#gid=0